I am a Jungian psychotherapist in private practice in Lancaster.

 Training, Qualifications & Experience

 I trained at the C.G.
 Jung Institute in Zurich, Switzerland.
-I am a member of the IAAP (International Association for Analytical Psychology), an Associate Member of IGAP (Independent Group of Analytical Psychologists) and a full clinical member of the UKCP (United Kingdom Council for Psychotherapy).
+I am a member of the IAAP (International Association for Analytical Psychology), a member of IGAP (Independent Group of Analytical Psychologists) and a full clinical member of the UKCP (United Kingdom Council for Psychotherapy).

 I also have an MSc in the Psychodynamics of Human Development offered jointly by Birkbeck College and the British Association of Psychotherapists, and a Postgraduate Diploma in Coaching Psychology.